tetcoin/ethkey/README.md

 ```
-ethkey generate brain "this is sparta"
+vapkey generate brain "this is sparta"
 ```

 ```